top of page

 The noun 'advocacy' finds its etymological origins in the Latin word 'advocatia,' which is derived from 'advocatus,' the past participle of 'advocare.'
 'Advocare' combines 'ad,' meaning 'to,' and 'vocare,' meaning 'to call' or 'to summon.'
 Originally, 'advocacy' referred to the act of calling for or summoning support, often in a legal context.
 Over time, it broadened its scope to encompass the act or process of supporting, defending, or promoting a particular cause, idea, or group.
 Its etymology highlights the notion of calling upon others to aid or champion a specific purpose, underscoring the active and often vocal support inherent in advocacy.

-Find the meaning of advocacy
+Quiz: Find the meaning of the noun advocacy:

 Try Again!